Dr. Mark Hyman’s New Longevity Recipes Are as Healthy as They Are Tasty

 Dr. Mark Hyman believes in longevity — in case you haven’t heard, he aspires to live to 180 years old.
 And part of his master plan calls for carefully tailoring his diet to this task (alongside other lifestyle adjustments).
 That said, many of us think that eating for health automatically means we’ve got to give up eating for pleasure (in which case, the prospect of lasting for over a century might not be worth it).

-Luckily, Dr. Hyman’s new cookbook, The Young Forever Cookbook: More than 100 Delicious Recipes for Living Your Longest, Healthiest Life disapproves that myth in the yummiest way possible.
+Luckily, Dr. Hyman’s cookbook, The Young Forever Cookbook: More than 100 Delicious Recipes for Living Your Longest, Healthiest Life disapproves that myth in the yummiest way possible.
 Think flavorful crumbles, frittatas, and lettuce wraps that are sure to make the next 100 years fly by.
 To give you a taste of the book, Dr. Hyman shares three recipes for easy, creative meals comprised of wholesome ingredients.
 And yes, this trio does include a dessert.

 Kyla Zanardi